 The deadline QoS raises an alarm when the frequency of new samples falls below a certain threshold.
-It is useful for cases where data is expected to be updated periodically, requiring that each instance is updated periodically for topics with key.
+It is useful for cases where data is expected to be updated periodically.

 On the publishing side, the deadline QoS defines the maximum period in which the application is expected to supply a new sample.
 On the subscribing side, it defines the maximum period in which new samples should be received.
 For publishers and subscribers to match, the offered deadline period must be less than or equal to the requested deadline period, otherwise the entities are considered to be incompatible.